mountrcg/freeaps/README.md

 ## Remarks
 Due to the heavy refactoring and my changes to Jon's CoreData, when moving from a version (below 1.07) to (1.07 or above) it is advised to delete FAX and install with a new clone.
 All current stats will be gone and build up again.
 All settings will be at default values, like `maxIOB = 0`.
 Due to deleting FAX you should do it in between pods, as you loose this information.

+## Exercise Modes
+Exercise Mode with high TT can be combined with autoISF.
+The Ratio from the TT, calculated with the Half Basal target, will be adjusted with the strongest (>1) or weakest (<1) ISF-Ratio from autoISF.
+This can be substantial.
+I myself prefer to disable autoISF adjustments while exercising, relying on the TT Ratio, by setting `Exercise toggles all autoISF adjustments off` to on.

 # Documentation